dymnmysn/MiDaSFPGA/README.md

 3) After xmodel file generated, copy xmodel file with meta.json into Kria KV260 board (tested on Ubuntu image, not on Petalinux).

-4) Check the required files for run.
+4) Check the required files for inference.
 I could not upload big files into the repo.
 You should download them from provided links.

+5) Load DPU binaries.

+    ```shell
+    sudo xmutil loadapp kv260-benchmark-b4096
+    ```

-5) Evaluate the model on NYUv2.
+6) Evaluate the model on NYUv2.
 You may use another dataset, just copy images and ground truth depth maps under data/ directory.

     ```shell
     python evaluate_xmodel.py
     ```

-6) To compare inferenced depth maps from CPU and DPU on sample results:
+7) To compare inferenced depth maps from CPU and DPU on sample results:

    ```shell
    python visualize.py